 - Obtain an accurate diagnosis because ADHD can often be difficult to discern from other mental health disorders

-Treatment Options Offered at Millcreek Behavioral Health
+Types of ADHD Treatment Offered at Millcreek Behavioral Health in Arkansas

-Group therapy is an important part of our residential program as it is through group sessions that clients will work together to solve problems, learn new ways of coping, and develop necessary skills.
+Group therapy is an important part of our ADHD treatment facility’s residential program as it is through group sessions that clients will work together to solve problems, learn new ways of coping, and develop necessary skills.
 Group is held many times each week covering a variety of topics, including ADLs, social skills, independent living, behavior management, and coping skills.

 - Individual therapy